 I love, love, love libraries!
 Growing up in St. Louis, I had access to one of the highest ranking library systems in the country.
 Fast forward a few years when I moved to a smaller community in Illinois and was shocked to discover that my community did not have a free public library!
-I was able to join a neighboring community library for a fee of $64 a year which I did because I just can’t imagine my toddler not being able to check out books at a library!
+I was able to join a neighboring community library for a fee which I did because I just can’t imagine my kids not being able to check out books at a library!

 If you are just starting out using the library with a toddler here are some tips that have worked for us.

 5 Tips For a Stress-Free Trip

 We did a lot of talking in the days prior to our first visit about how the library was full of books that we could borrow to bring home and read.
 For days my son went around our house gathering books that showed more books by that same author on the back cover.
 He would point out books from that grouping that he wanted to borrow from the library on our next visit.

 To help build some prior knowledge for the visit, your child might enjoy Lola at the Library.
 The story tells of the library experience that Lola has each Tuesday with her mother.
 It’s a cute read and helps to introduce a library routine.
 I really like that it portrays a trip to the library as such a special part of the week.

 2. Set Expected Behaviors